ECJ interprets "legitimate interest" in accordance with Art. 6 para. 1 lit. f GDPR

 Legitimate interest as a legal basis for the disclosure of data

-According to the KNLTB, the provision of the data was based on a legitimate interest within the meaning of Art.
+In the opinion of the KNLTB, the provision of the data was based on a legitimate interest within the meaning of Art.
 6 para.
 1 lit. f GDPR.
-This interest consisted, on the one hand, in establishing a close relationship between the association and its members and, on the other hand, in being able to offer members added value for their membership in the form of discounts and offers from partners that enable members to play tennis at a reasonable and affordable price.
+This interest is, on the one hand, to create a close bond between the association and its members and, on the other hand, to be able to offer members added value for their membership in the form of discounts and offers from partners that enable members to play tennis at a favorable and affordable price.

-The AP, on the other hand, is of the opinion that only interests that are statutory and laid down in a law are legitimate interests within the meaning of Art.
+The AP, on the other hand, is of the opinion that only interests that are part of the law, statutory and defined in a law legitimate interests within the meaning of Art.
 6 para.
-1 lit. f GDPR.
-These must be interests that are considered worthy of protection by the Union legislator or the national legislator and are to be assessed on the basis of a "positive criterion".
+1 lit. f GDPR are.
+They must be interests which are regarded by the EU legislature or the national legislature as worthy of protection and which are to be assessed by reference to a "positive criterion".
 In the present case, these are not such interests.

-Since the District Court of Amsterdam has doubts regarding the interpretation of the term "legitimate interests" within the meaning of Art.
+Since the District Court of Amsterdam had doubts as to the interpretation of the term "legitimate interests" within the meaning of Art.
 6 para.
-1 lit. f GDPR, it has stayed the proceedings and referred the following questions to the ECJ for a preliminary ruling:
+1 lit. f GDPR it stayed the proceedings and referred the following questions to the ECJ for a preliminary ruling:

-1. How must the referring court interpret the term "legitimate interest" within the meaning of Article 6(1)(1)(f) GDPR?
+1. How did the referring court define the concept of 'legitimate interest' within the meaning of the first subparagraph of Article 6(1)(f)?
+GDPR to lay out?

 2. Is that term to be interpreted as the defendant interprets it?
 Does it cover only interests that are statutory and defined in a statute?

 3. Or can any interest be a legitimate interest as long as it is not contrary to the law?
-More specifically: Are a purely commercial interest and the present interest, namely the provision of personal data for a fee without the consent of the data subject, to be classified as a legitimate interest in certain circumstances?
+More specifically: Are a purely commercial interest and the interest at hand, namely the provision of personal data for a fee without the consent of the data subject, to be classified as a legitimate interest under certain circumstances?
 If so, what circumstances determine whether a purely commercial interest is a legitimate interest?

-Requirements for lawfulness of processing in accordance with Art.
+Requirements for legality of the Processing pursuant to Art.
 6 para.
 1 lit. f GDPR

-According to the ECJ, the processing of personal data pursuant to Art.
+According to the ECJ, the Processing of personal data pursuant to Art.
 6 para.
-1 lit. f GDPR is lawful under three conditions:
+1 lit. f GDPR lawful under three conditions:

-1. The controller or a third party must have a legitimate interest.
+1. From the Processing The data controller or a third party must have a legitimate interest.

 The interest of a controller does not have to be regulated by law.
 According to the ECJ, a broad spectrum of interests can generally be considered legitimate.
 This also includes economic interests.
 However, the legitimate interest asserted must be lawful.

-2. The processing of personal data must be necessary for the realization of the legitimate interest.
+2. The Processing of the personal data must be necessary for the realization of the legitimate interest.

-The requirement of necessity of data processing must be examined together with the principle of "data minimization", which is enshrined in Art.
+The prerequisite of the Necessity of data processing together with the principle of "Data minimization", which is set out in Art.
 5 para.
-1 lit. c GDPR and requires that personal data is "adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed".
+1 lit. c GDPR and requires that personal data "adequate and relevant to the purpose and limited to what is necessary for the purposes of the Processing necessary".

 1. The interests or fundamental rights and freedoms of the person whose data is to be protected must not outweigh the legitimate interest of the controller or a third party.

-The ECJ found that the members of the KNLTB could not reasonably expect their personal data to be passed on to third parties without their consent.
+The ECJ found that the members of the KNLTB could not reasonably expect that their personal data would be disclosed without their consent.
+Consent on Third be passed on.
 The Court was particularly critical of the transfer of data to the NLO, a provider of gambling services, as this could put members in unexpected situations, such as possible advertising measures in the gambling sector, which could have potentially harmful effects.

-Reading tip: EDPB publishes guidelines on legitimate interest
+Reading tip: EDSA published Guidelines on the legitimate interest

 Legitimate interest relevant for practice

-This ruling has far-reaching implications for the practice of data processing by sports clubs and other organizations that regularly process the personal data of their members.
-It clarifies that economic interests alone are not a sufficient basis for processing personal data without the consent of the data subjects.
-In any case, organizations must carefully weigh up the interests and ensure that the rights and freedoms of the data subjects are safeguarded.
+This ruling has far-reaching implications for the practice of data processing by sports clubs and other organizations that regularly personal data of its members.
+It clarifies that economic interests alone are not a sufficient basis for the Processing personal data without Consent of the data subjects.
+In all cases, organizations must carefully weigh up the interests and ensure that the rights and freedoms of the data subjects are safeguarded.

-Obtaining the express consent of the data subjects therefore remains the legally most secure basis for the processing of personal data in many cases, particularly for commercial purposes.
+The obtaining of an express Consent of the persons concerned thus remains in many cases the legally most secure basis for the Processing personal data, in particular for commercial purposes.

-The ruling emphasizes the importance of data protection and the protection of fundamental rights in the processing of personal data and sets clear limits for the use of data for commercial purposes.
+The ruling emphasizes the importance of data protection and the protection of fundamental rights in the context of the Processing of personal data and sets clear limits on the use of data for commercial purposes.

 Source: ECJ ruling C-621/22 of October 4, 2024